 Whether you’re in the office or working remotely, getting together for a party with your team is a great way to show appreciation for your employees.
 If you’re in the office, order food, play some party games and let your employees enjoy some downtime.
 The important thing is to focus on your team, not on work.

 If you’re working remotely, host a virtual happy hour.
 Be mindful of your team’s time, and make sure it’s more of a party than a meeting.
 You don’t want them to feel like this is just another obligatory Zoom call!
-If you have the budget, give everyone a gift card for food delivery or send them a cocktail kit to make the happy hour extra special.
+If you have the budget, give everyone a gift card for food delivery or send them a cocktail kit (or mocktails!) to make the happy hour extra special.
 Play some happy hour games to make the time fly by!

 Give Your Employees The Day Off

 What better way to show your appreciation to your employees than to give them a day off?
 Everyone can use some extra time for themselves, especially during difficult times like so many of us are facing.
 If you’re in the position to give a surprise vacation day, your employees will definitely be thankful.

 If you can’t give a full day off, maybe you can designate the day for professional development or volunteering instead.
 Show your employees you care by allowing them to dedicate an entire day to self improvement or helping others.
 VolunteerMatch has countless virtual volunteer opportunities if you’re not sure where to start.

 Of course, you can also show your appreciation with awards!
 Throw an awards show (either in person or virtually) and recognize your employees for their achievements over the last year.
 Make sure to give an award to every single member of the team, and keep the mood light.

 Awards can be performance-based or more fun (or funny!) aimed at recognizing your employees’ personalities.
 It’s important if you take the light-hearted route to make sure you’re not poking fun at an employee’s expense.
 What may seem funny to one person can be hurtful to another.
 The last thing you need is a repeat of The Dundies!